Department of Philosophy, Santa Clara University

 Social and Political Philosophy

 |Location||Santa Clara, California, United States|

-Located in the heart of northern California’s Silicon Valley, Santa Clara University is a private Jesuit, Catholic university and an Equal Opportunity/Affirmative Action employer, committed to excellence through diversity and inclusion; in this spirit we particularly welcome applications from women, persons of color, and members of historically underrepresented groups.
+Located in the heart of northern California’s Silicon Valley, Santa Clara University is a private Jesuit, Catholic university and an Equal Opportunity/Affirmative Action employer, committed to excellence through diversity; in this spirit we particularly welcome applications from women, persons of color, and members of historically underrepresented groups.
 The University will provide reasonable accommodations to all qualified individuals with a disability.

 1. Conduct assigned class meetings and exams while demonstrating a command of the discipline and pedagogical skill in presenting it effectively.

 A foreign national who is appointed to a tenured or tenure-track faculty position is eligible for sponsorship by Santa Clara University.